Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 There aren’t a lot of daily flights from Buenos Aires so if you want to fly here, plan in advance.

-In busier months (October through December) there are 3-4 a week and in lower seasons there are as few as 2 flights a week.
+In busier months (October through December) there are more flights per week but in lower seasons there can be as few as 2 flights a week.

 Alternatively, you could fly into Bariloche and road trip southwards (we did this exact road trip in reverse).